 Finally, some cases will simply refer to the custodial parent when it comes to religious upbringing.
 In these instances the courts will immediately refer to the wishes of the parent awarded legal custody.
 If they do not agree with the other parent’s religious activities, regardless of whether or not they place the child at risk of any harm, the court will intervene.

-If you have any questions regarding religious upbringing or another family law matter, speak with a Charlotte family lawyer from Krusch & Sellers, P.A.
-Our attorneys can provide you with high-quality, reputable legal counsel throughout every step of your divorce process.
+If you have any questions regarding religious upbringing or another family law matter, speak with a Charlotte family lawyer from Krusch Law, PLLC Our attorneys can provide you with high-quality, reputable legal counsel throughout every step of your divorce process.
 We understand the importance of child custody and the ability to make decisions in your child’s upbringing can be, and we work hard to help you maintain your rights as a parent and stay involved in your children’s lives.
-A divorce can be a complex and strenuous affair, and our attorneys work hard to provide your case with individualized attention and communication availability when you need us most.Call Krusch & Sellers, P.A. today at 704.343.8811 to request a consultation for your family law matter.
+A divorce can be a complex and strenuous affair, and our attorneys work hard to provide your case with individualized attention and communication availability when you need us most.Call Krusch Law, PLLC today at 704.343.8811 to request a consultation for your family law matter.